rocketbot-cl/Google-SpreadSheets/README.md

-# Google_Spreadsheet
+# Google_Spreadsheets
-Module to work with Google spreadsheet
+Module to work with Google spreadsheets

 **In the example robot you must change the credentials file for yours.